Yes, There are Islands in Georgia. Here are the Five You Need to Visit Now.

 St. Simons Island

 St. Simons Island is where I grew up and the most developed of the five islands.
 If you want a good mix of food, nightlife, and relaxation then this is place to go.
 You can rent a bike and cruise the miles of bike paths, eat and drink til your heart and stomach are content, and chill on the beach.
-Below are a few of my favorite places to take visitors but there is so much to do in St. Simons that I'll be sharing a more detailed guide in the coming weeks.
-Make sure you sign up for my newsletter so you are in the loop on that!
+Below are a few of some can’t miss things in St. Simons but check out my ultimate first timer’s guide to St. Simons Island for all the information you need to plan a trip.

 This is my favorite out of the five.
 Just north of Darien, Georgia, Sapelo Island is part nature preserve and part historic district with a virtually untouched landscape.
 There are only a handful of places to stay on the island and all are vacation rentals so check out AirBnB or VRBO for current listings.
 The Reynolds Mansion is also available for rent but you have to rent the entire property at once; 16 adults are the minimum.
 I think it'd be perfect for a group of couples or a great headquarters for a family reunion.
 There are two huge beaches to explore, plantation ruins to see, and hours of relaxing to be had.
 The island is a lot bigger than you'd think so if you rent a place to stay make sure if has bikes or a car available to use.
 Sightseeing tours are available through Tour Sapelo.
 If you're interested in kayaking you can organize a multi-day trip through Southeast Adventures and experience the best of Sapelo by kayak and venture to neighboring Blackbeard Island. *Note: You can only reach Sapelo by ferry; click here for the ferry schedule.